Sukbin Choe: Royal consort

-However, the Annals of the Joseon Dynasty recorded in 1701, state that Min Jin-won and Min Jin-hu, the deceased Queen Inhyeon's elder brothers, informed King Sukjong of Jang Ok-jeong's sorcery, claiming that in doing so they were in compliance with Queen Inhyeon's last request to them before dying.
-According to Min Jin-won, the rumor in the palace was that Jang Ok-jeong had been using a shaman to curse the Queen and she learned of these rumors.
+Furthermore, Min Jin-hu and Min Jin-won, the deceased queen's elder brothers, reported to Sukjong that before her death, Queen Min had told them that her symptoms were strange and everyone thought there must be another reason behind her illness.

-Regardless of how the King learned of this, he decided to look into the matter and discovered the truth behind the rumors that Jang Ok-jeong had built a shamanist altar within her quarters, where effigies with the name of the Queen were found.
-Later, her ladies-in-waiting declared that she had ordered them to shoot arrows at a portrait of Queen Inhyeon three times at day, and had buried dead animals in her palace's garden.
-Despite the many pleas of the Soron faction to pardon her, the King felt her conduct was too wicked, and in 1701, he ordered that Jang Ok-jeong and all the others involved should die by poisoning.
-After sentencing her, King Sukjong passed a law forbidding royal consorts from becoming queen.
+Regardless of how the king came to learn of this, he decided to look into the matter and discovered that Jang Ok-jeong had built a shamanist altar within her quarters, where effigies with the name of the queen were found.
+Later, her ladies-in-waiting declared that she had ordered them to shoot arrows at a portrait of Queen Min three times at day, and had buried dead animals in her palace's garden.
+Despite the many pleas of the Soron faction to pardon her, the king felt her conduct was too wicked, and in 1701, he ordered that Jang Ok-jeong and all the others involved should die by poisoning.
+After sentencing her, Sukjong passed a law forbidding royal consorts from being elevated to the position of queen.

 A misunderstanding exists that Lady Choe was next in line to become queen, but this has no basis.
-Two other consort from the yangban class, Gwiin Park (later Myeongbin Park), who gave birth to a prince in 1699, and Gwiin Kim (later Yeongbin Kim), who was part of the same political faction as Lady Choe, were probably more suited for the position of queen.
-Lady Choe's low birth was an impediment to her becoming queen as Joseon was a Confucian society ruled by the class system.
-This clearly affected the life of her son, King Yeongjo, who was threatened at the start of his rule partially because of his mother's class.
+Two other consorts from the yangban class, Gwiin Park (later Myeongbin Park), who gave birth to a prince in 1699, and Gwiin Kim (later Yeongbin Kim), who was part of the same political faction as Lady Choe, were probably more suited for the position.
+Lady Choe's low birth was a major impediment as Joseon was a Confucian society ruled by a class system.
+This clearly affected the life of her son, King Yeongjo, who was threatened at the start of his rule partially because of his biological mother's class.
 Later, when his rulership was firmly established, he considered it a personal insult if his mother's background was mentioned.